-- The switch performs a series of self checks and initialization. - During power up diagnostics, all LEDs (Good, Marginal, Failed) on the front of the switch flash continually.
-The green Good LED begins to flicker as the Flash Operating System is decompressed into memory. - After the Flash OS download completes, the Good LEDs on the front of the switch and on the PP card should both remain solid green. - Each I/O module's LED should also remain solid Green to indicate that the card has a configuration loaded and is operational.
+- The switch performs a series of self checks and initialization. - During power-up diagnostics, all LEDs (Good, Marginal, Failed) on the front of the switch flash continually.
+The green Good LED begins to flicker as the Flash Operating System is decompressed into memory. - After the Flash OS download completes, the Good LEDs on the front of the switch and on the Packet Processor card should both remain solid green. - Each I/O module's LED should also remain solid Green to indicate that the card has a configuration loaded and is operational.
 (A blinking LED on an I/O module indicates the switch is in power-up diagnostics or is initializing.)

-If any other condition exists, refer to Chapter 8, "Troubleshooting" for further instructions.
+If any other condition exists, see Chapter 8 for further instructions.

 The STDX is delivered with the OS already loaded into Flash memory.
-If the OS appears to be lost or damaged, consult a Ascend Technical Response Center representative (see page 8-4) and refer to the Ascend Network Administrator's Guide for CascadeView/DOS or the CascadeView/UX Diagnostic and Troubleshooting Guide (for UNIX) for instructions.
+If the OS appears to be lost or damaged, consult an Ascend Technical Assistance Center representative (see page 8-3) and see the NavisCore Diagnostic and Troubleshooting Guide for instructions.